HopkinsIDD/COVIDScenarioPipeline/README.md

 For more information on getting started, please visit our [wiki](https://github.com/HopkinsIDD/COVID19_Minimal/wiki) at [HopkinsIDD/COVID19_Minimal](https://github.com/HopkinsIDD/COVID19_Minimal).
 We are trying to keep this page up-to-date for use with the `master` branch.

+For more details on the methods and features of our model, visit our [preprint on medRxiv](https://www.medrxiv.org/content/10.1101/2020.06.11.20127894v1).

 This open-source project is licensed under GPL v3.0.